Qwinn1/forktools/README.md

     15 transactions from 2021-08-28 to 2021-08-30:       41.00 HDD
 ```

-- forkmon (detailed overview of all running farmers and harvesters) :
+- forkmon ( Detailed overview of all running farmers and harvesters ) :

 ```
 (venv) qwinn@Muninn:~/forktools$ forkmon